Nest Thermostat Installation Cost

 Pros

-- Creates timetable through learning
+- Creates a heating schedule through learning

 - Works with smart assistants